Image Image Image Image Image

 Research practice

-I have always had an intense passion for jewellery and an interest in combining jewellery practices with digital technology.
-I am very lucky to turn my passion into my career.
-My design research practice explores and reconsiders digital jewellery as objects that combines art jewellery practices and digital technology in personally meaningful ways.
+I always had a passion for jewellery and their role in our lives.
+In my academic career, I developed a growing interest in exploring the intersection of jewellery practices and digital technology.
+My design research practice explores and reconsiders digital jewellery as objects that combines art jewellery practices and the advances of digital technology to sense our bodies and connect with others across distances.
 Following a Research through Design approach, I create links between autobiographical experiences and craft methodologies to design novel examples of digital jewellery.
-See the main page to read about my work.
+I am also interested in designing ways that support our connection to our bodies and wellbeing within the context of migration, life transitions and loneliness.

 CV

-I am design researcher with background in architecture, jewellery and co-design.
+I have been recently awarded an Early Career Research Innovation Fellowship in 2025-26 to expand my research into Digital Jewellery in the context of loneliness studies.
 I joined Sheffield Hallam University as a lecturer in BA Jewellery, Materials and Design in April 2020 and I became a member of the Digital Materiality Lab research team in SHU led by Prof. Daniela Petrelli.
-In September 2021, I was appointed the new Course Leader for the BA Jewellery Materials and Design.
+In September 2021-2026, I was appointed the new Course Leader for the BA Jewellery Materials and Design.
+In 2025, I have joined the Centre for Loneliness Studies at SHU and became a member of the Campaign to End Loneliness

 Previously (2019-2020), I was employed as a Senior Research Associate at Northumbria University on the project Enabling Ongoingness: Content Creation & Consumption in the New Digital Age, a 3 years EPSRC funded project led by Prof. Jayne Wallace.
 The project aimed to enable people in early stages of dementia, in bereavement, end-of-life to create content that will intersect dynamically with that created by their loved ones in future years when they are unable to tell them how we feel about them ourselves.
 Find more about the project here.